Katherraptor/Boilerplate/README.md

 ##Step 5: Run Gulp Tasks
 Gulp is a task manager, with this boilerplate gulp setup we've automated the following tasks:
-1. Install Bower dependencies
+1. Install Bower dependencies  \s\s
-2. Less/Sass preprocessing, compiling to CSS and minification
+2. Less/Sass preprocessing, compiling to CSS and minification  \s\s
 3. JavaScript Linting, Concatenation and minification
 4. Watching less/sass/js files for changes and re-compiling/minifying on save
 5. Error reporting on js lint failure or css precompiling as a system notification and sound